 A survey revealed that 92% of its respondents make a purchase whenever they sometimes, frequently, or almost always visit Yelp.

-Similar to Google you should make your Yelp business listing information – name, address, and phone number (NAP) information – correct and updated to make it easier for customers to find you.
+Similar to how you update your data on Google, you should also make your Yelp business information – name, address, and phone number (NAP) information – correct and updated to make it easier for customers to find you.
 Make sure that you spend some time uploading attractive, high-quality images that easily showcase your business’s offerings.